khaledbashir/the11-dev/MASTER-GUIDE.md

 ---

+### ✅ FIXED: "Knowledge Base" Tab Renamed to "AI Management" for Clarity

+**Issue Identified:**
+The navigation link labeled "Knowledge Base" was misleading.
+Users expected help articles or documentation, but the tab actually displays an iframe of the full AnythingLLM backend AI management application.
+This confusion degraded UX and made the purpose of the tab unclear.

+**Root Cause:**
+- The tab name "Knowledge Base" suggested a collection of help articles
+- The actual functionality is a full AI backend admin panel for managing workspaces, documents, and AI configurations
+- ViewMode string value `'knowledge-base'` created inconsistency across components

+**Solution Applied:**

+1. **Updated Sidebar Navigation** (`/frontend/components/tailwind/sidebar-nav.tsx`):
+   - Changed visible label from "Knowledge Base" to "AI Management" ✅
+   - Updated TypeScript interface types from `'knowledge-base'` to `'ai-management'` ✅
+   - Updated onClick handler to use new viewMode value ✅

+2. **Updated Main Page** (`/frontend/app/page.tsx`):
+   - Changed viewMode type from `'knowledge-base'` to `'ai-management'` ✅
+   - Updated handleViewChange function to accept and set new viewMode ✅
+   - Updated comment from "knowledge base" to "AI management" ✅

+3. **Updated Layout Component** (`/frontend/components/tailwind/resizable-layout.tsx`):
+   - Changed viewMode type from `'knowledge-base'` to `'ai-management'` ✅
+   - Updated conditional rendering logic and comments ✅

+**Files Changed:**
+- `/frontend/components/tailwind/sidebar-nav.tsx` - Changed label and viewMode types
+- `/frontend/app/page.tsx` - Updated viewMode state and handler
+- `/frontend/components/tailwind/resizable-layout.tsx` - Updated viewMode types

+**User-Facing Change:**
+- Sidebar navigation link now reads "AI Management" instead of "Knowledge Base"
+- Tab still displays the full AnythingLLM application iframe
+- Behavior is identical, only naming is clarified

+**Result:** ✅ The tab name now accurately reflects its function as an admin panel for AI services.
+No more user confusion about what the tab does.

+---

 ### ✅ FIXED: Adjustable Drag Handles for Sidebar & AI (Left/Right Resize)
 **Issue:**
 - Left drag handle (sidebar) wasn't working - dragging resized middle editor instead